Arijit Singh: Career beginnings (2005–2009)

 Singh spent a part of his early musical career as a music programmer and music producer for music directors such as Shankar–Ehsaan–Loy, Vishal–Shekhar, Mithoon, Monty Sharma and Pritam.
-While working with other composers he supervised the vocals, and the chorus sections, but it was while working with Pritam, that he began to produce and program music by himself.
+While working with other composers he supervised the vocals, and the chorus sections, but it was while working with Pritam, that he began to produce and programme music by himself.